MooreThreads/torch_musa/docker/README.md

 - ubuntu: place the dockerfile that is depended on building the docker image

 ## Difference between xxx.dev and xxx.release
-- xxx.dev: Primarily for developers of `torch_musa`, the builded docker image through `.dev` dockerfile contains development environment of `torch_musa`, including source code
+- xxx.dev: Primarily for developers of `torch_musa`, the built docker image through `.dev` dockerfile contains development environment of `torch_musa`, including source code
-- xxx.release: Primarily for users of `torch_musa`, the builded docker image through `.release` dockerfile only contains the `torch` and `torch_musa` installed in the python environment.
+- xxx.release: Primarily for users of `torch_musa`, the built docker image through `.release` dockerfile only contains the `torch` and `torch_musa` installed in the python environment.

+If you want to install other python packages that rely on `pytorch` such as `torchvision` via pip, you should run `pip install --no-deps torchvision`, without the `--no-deps` option, it may uninstalled the `torch` that already installed in the container.

 ## Supported platform
 - Ubuntu20.04